romanukyan/romanukyan.github.io/_posts/2014-11-11-js-regex-with-nested-quantifiers.markdown

 The key to preventing this kind of problem is to make sure that two parts of a regex cannot match the same part of a string.
 For this regex, the fix is to rewrite it as `/AA+B/`

-[This JS Perf][js-perf-link] compares the first regex with the second.
+[This JS Perf][js-perf-link] compares the first regex with the rewritten one.